 Budget parameters are budget officer requirements with which departments must comply when preparing their budget requests.
-They accompany the budget instructions.
-A budget parameter can remain the same in the long-term, or change annually.
+They accompany the budget instructions and can remain the same in the long-term, or change annually.
 A budget parameter may be changed after the budget process begins, particularly one that is subject to employee bargaining agreements.

-FY 2014-15 Budget Parameters
+FY 2015-16 Budget Parameters